Healthdirect Free Australian health advice you can count on.

 Small intestine

-Large intestine and anus
+Large intestine, rectum and anus

 Illustration of the digestive system.

-Illustration showing the various organs that form part of the digestive system.
+Illustration showing some of the main organs that form the digestive system.

 Gastro-oesophageal reflux

-Diverticulitis
+Diverticulitis and diverticulosis

 Stomach ulcers